Search Quality QA | Yext Hitchhikers Platform

 What is Search Quality QA?

-The second phase of QA focuses on the actual search quality of your Answers experience.
+The second phase of QA focuses on the actual search quality of your search experience.
 You will be confirming that the most relevant and appropriate information stored within the Knowledge Graph is being correctly returned for a given query.
 In most cases we need to lean on the client and their knowledge of the business to provide feedback and ensure the quality of the search results.

-When assessing the search quality of an Answers experience, you’ll want to run through 20-40 queries and ensure the relevant results are being returned.
+When assessing the search quality of a search experience, you’ll want to run through 20-40 queries and ensure the relevant results are being returned.
 We recommend identifying or creating a list of ‘top priority queries’ for the brand, which will be a great starting point to QA your experience.
 For example, if you were searching on the Turtlehead Tacos website these are some of the queries you might be asking: “Restaurants near me”, “How many calories are in a breakfast burrito?”, “What allergens are in a fish taco?”, etc.

 In an ideal world, each of the queries you assess will return the expected results without having to make a single adjustment.
 However, this is rarely the case and oftentimes there are adjustments that you will want to make upon reviewing the experience in more detail.
 No need to worry!
 This is all part of QA.